bestan/udacity-machine-learning/README.md

 from_messages: 0.17
 restricted_stock_deferred: 0.07
 ```

+I have used SelectKBest to select K best features, but having 3 algorithms with completely different parameters, it is quite unfeasible to pick features manually.
+To solve this problem I have used cross-validated grid-search (GridSearchCV) to choose the right number of K best features in combination with parameter tuning.

+Numbers of selected features for each algorithm are the following:

+- LogisticRegression: 17 features
+- AdaBoostClassifier: 16 features
+- GaussianNB: 10 features

+More on that in parameter tuning section.

 I have also used MinMaxScaler to perform min-max scaling because it has slightly increased performance of my classifiers.